No booking fees on the app

 What is the fastest train from Inverness to Aberdeen?

-The quickest train journey from Inverness to Aberdeen takes 2h 12m .
-Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
-Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.
+The fastest train journey time from Inverness to Aberdeen is 2h 12m .
+Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.

 Are there direct trains from Inverness to Aberdeen?

-No, you will need to transfer when travelling from Inverness to Aberdeen.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Inverness to Aberdeen.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Is it worth taking a train from Inverness to Aberdeen?